FUND MANAGERS

 PAULA SKOKOWSKI

 Received her B.A., M.A. in Engineering Science from Oxford and went on to complete the M.S.M.E in Robotics and Control at U.C.
 Berkeley.
-Paula has spent her career at the very forefront of technology, building companies from zero to late stage growth in Robotics, IT, Mobile and Information Security.
+Paula has spent her career at the very forefront of technology, building companies from zero to late stage growth in Cybersecurity, Robotics, AI, and Mobile.
 Paula began her career programming robots at Adept Technology, then joined Echelon, where she pioneered one of the first IoT Interoperability standards.
-At General Magic Paula brought to market the first VoiceXML development platform and led the team that developed OnStar, one of the first voice bots.
-Paula was Chief Marketing Officer at Accellion, a secure mobile file sharing and collaboration company and CMO at Yubico, a security company.
+At General Magic Paula brought to market the first VoiceXML development platform and led the team that developed OnStar, one of the first voice interfaces.
+Most recently, Paula was Chief Marketing Officer at a series of venture-backed cybersecurity companies including Yubico, Shape Security, Incognia and kiteworks.
 Paula has deep functional leadership experience in global go-to-market strategy, product definition and development, marketing and sales development and enablement.

 CAMERON TURNER